savoirfairelinux/building-inclusive-open-source-software/docs/A-AIE.md

 > - the procurement of goods, services and facilities
 > - transportation

+Canadian businesses are required to comply with the ACA.

 🇫🇷 France

 [French law](https://www.info.gouv.fr/accessibilite/loi-accessibilite-cadre-legal-et-obligations) defines accessibility as
 >*Allowing the autonomy and participation of people with disabilities, by reducing or even removing the gap between their abilities, needs and will - and the physical, organizational and cultural components of their environment.*

+Additionally, French companies are subject to the EAA, which is mentioned below.

+🇪🇺 European Union

+The [European Accessibility Act](https://commission.europa.eu/strategy-and-policy/policies/justice-and-fundamental-rights/disability/union-equality-strategy-rights-persons-disabilities-2021-2030/european-accessibility-act_en) states that accessibility "should be achieved by the systematic removal and prevention of barriers, preferably through a universal design or ‘design for all’ approach, which contributes to ensuring access for persons with disabilities on an equal basis with others."

+Since June of 2025, almost all businesses (excluding microenterprises) are required to comply with the EAA requirements.

 **From a software standpoint**